 WAC 132__ -125-005 - STATEMENT OF JURISDICTION

 The student conduct code shall apply to student conduct that occurs

+on college premises;

-on college premises at or in connection with college sponsored activities to off-campus conduct that in the judgment of the college adversely affects the college community or the pursuit of its objectives.
+at or in connection with college sponsored activities; or

+to off-campus conduct that in the judgment of the college adversely affects the college community or the pursuit of its objectives.

 Jurisdiction extends to, but is not limited to, locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, on-line education, practicums, supervised work experiences or any other college-sanctioned social or club activities.

 Students are responsible for their conduct from notification of acceptance at the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.

 These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
-The college has sole discretion, on a case by case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus.
+The student conduct officer has sole discretion, on a case by case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus.

 WAC 132__ -125-010 - DEFINITIONS